bsal1/auto_mac/README.md

-This repo is created to automate boring stuffs.
+This repo is created to automate boring stuffs. < _Only tested in debian_ >

 To run script :